home under construction

 Once your initial plans have been approved, it’s time to close on the VA construction loan.
 The entire process could take 45 to 60 days to complete.

 Unlike a typical mortgage, you won’t receive the funds immediately upon closing.
-Instead, the funds will be dispersed depending on the timeline of your project.
+Instead, the funds will be dispersed based on the timeline of your project.
 The remainder is deposited into an escrow account to be withdrawn on an as-needed basis.

 6. Pass VA Inspection